-- 4. The funding plan adopted in assessing the contributions for each employer is in accordance with the Funding Strategy Statement.
-Different approaches were adopted in relation to the calculation of the primary contribution rate, stepping of contribution increases and individual employers' recovery periods as agreed with the Administering Authority and reflected in the Funding Strategy Statement, reflecting the employers' circumstances. - 5.
-The valuation was carried out using the projected unit actuarial method for most employers and the main financial actuarial assumptions used for assessing the funding target and the contribution rates were as follows.
+- 3. The funding plan adopted in assessing the contributions for each employer is in accordance with the Funding Strategy Statement.
+Different approaches were adopted in relation to the calculation of the primary contribution rate, stepping of contribution changes and individual employers' recovery periods as agreed with the Administering Authority and reflected in the Funding Strategy Statement, reflecting the employers' circumstances. - 4.
+The valuation was carried out using the projected unit actuarial method for most employers, allowing for future increases in pensionable pay.
+The main financial actuarial assumptions used for assessing the funding target and the contribution rates were as follows.

-Discount rate 4.1% p.a.
-Rate of pay increases 3.6% p.a.
-Rate of increase to pension accounts 2.1% p.a.
-Rate of increases in pensions in payment (in excess of Guaranteed Minimum Pension) 2.1% p.a.
+Discount rate 4.2% p.a.
+Rate of pay increases 3.8% p.a.
+Rate of increase to pension accounts 2.3% p.a.
+Rate of increases in pensions in payment (in excess of Guaranteed Minimum Pension) 2.3% p.a.